Yoctol/bottender/docs/channel-line-setup.md

 ### LINE Access Token & Channel Secret

 `bottender.config.js` looks up `.env` for LINE access token and LINE channel secrect.
-Those two values have to be copied from LINE@ account settings and manually pasted to the the following fields in `.env`.
+Those two values have to be copied from LINE@ account settings and pasted to the the following fields in `.env`.

 ```
 LINE_ACCESS_TOKEN=